startup-tips

 Get started

-Equity Capital is also known partnership equity, or joint venture equity.
+Equity Capital is also known as partnership equity or joint venture equity.
 In business, equity means ownership of certain assets that can have common debts or other corresponding liabilities attached to them.
 Equity is measured for accounting purposes by deducting common liabilities from the current value of the assets.

 A partnership is one type of equity investment.
 When there are two or more partners, each holding a share in the partnership, their equity grows as their holdings’ value is increasing.
 A limited liability company (LLC) is another type of equity capital.